Ben Mitchell

 Ben has considerable experience of the application of the procurement and state aid rules.

-Ben has been instructed in a number of procurement matters by economic operators and contracting authorities, including:
+Ben is frequently instructed in a number of procurement matters by economic operators and contracting authorities, as part of a large counsel team and individually, including:

 • Draeger Safety UK Ltd v London Fire Commissioner [2021] EWHC 2221 (TCC); 197 Con L.R.
 151, led by Jason Coppel KC, representing the successful claimant resisting an application to lift an automatic suspension on contract-making under the Public Contracts Regulations 2015